Charles E W Bean, Diaries, AWM38 3DRL 606/15/1 - August 1915 - Part 1

 3.0 British I think have started

-3.15 Brit line marked by T?
+3.15 Brit line marked by T shorthand

 can see lines coming along

-3.20 our men getting our hill
+3.20 our men getting over hill

-3.30 A big shell falling exceedingly close
+to get into positn3.30 A big shell falling exceedingly close

-to us but closer to T's.
+to us but closer to Ts.

 3.30 Our men start - fine rush